Helping our heating system break free from fossil fuels

 Our heating system is trapped in an addiction to fossil fuels.
 Discover how we’re helping it to break free by transforming our heating with the help of algae and recycled heat.

-Heating shouldn’t heat up the planet
+Heating cities instead of the planet

 Homes heated by algae